-After graduating from St. Edward’s University in 2013, Chelsea founded the half Helen Foundation, a nonprofit organization that exists to improve children’s vision and hearing through innovative screenings, research, and advocacy.
+After graduating from St. Edward’s University in 2013, Chelsea founded half Helen, a nonprofit organization that exists to improve children’s vision and hearing through innovative screenings, research, and advocacy.
 In doing so, she hopes to prevent other children from winding up “half Helens”.
-Read more about half Helen here.

 In the News

 CNN Hero: In 2015, Chelsea was recognized as a CNN Hero.
 The CNN Heroes program honors individuals who make extraordinary contributions to improve the lives of others.

 Community Woman of the Year: In 2016, Texas Women in Business recognized Chelsea as Community Woman of the Year.

 ChangeMaker: In 2017, the Austin Young Chamber of Commerce recognized Chelsea as a ChangeMaker.

 Heroes for Children: In 2017, Texas State Board of Education recognized Chelsea for her vision and hearing program serving Austin and San Antonio

 Philanthropitch 2018: Record award for $64,100 for hH to scale C-MORE software, reducing time spent on the health screening process by 50%.

 Impact Austin 2019 Health & Wellness Community Partner: hH was awarded $100,000 to launch a portable optometry clinic.